Basic procedure to sew stitches

-For details, refer to ”How do I wind the bobbin?” , ”How do I set the bobbin?”.
+For details, refer to "How do I wind the bobbin?" , "How do I install the bobbin wound with thread?".

 Thread the upper thread.

-For details, refer to ”How do I thread the machine (Threading the upper thread)?”.
+For details, refer to "How do I thread my machine?".

-If necessary, change to the desired stitch width or stitch length.
+If necessary, change the stitch width or stitch length.

-For details, refer to ”How do I adjust a stitch width or length?”.
+- For details on changing the stitch width or stitch length, refer to "How do I adjust a stitch width or length?".